-While fulfilling the above duties, the Mayor When a Councillor is in the Acting Mayor position, they will provide a weekly update to Council by email, showing their schedule for the previous week.
+When a Councillor is in the Acting Mayor position, they will provide a weekly update to Council by email, showing their schedule for the previous week.
 The update must include the following:

-- all meetings attended as the Acting Mayor within the office and outside of the office with residents, businesses, developers, and organizations, including a brief description of the contents of the meetings;

-- correspondence to the Mayor's Office;

-- correspondence from the Mayor's Office;

-- events that the Acting Mayor attended and;

-- · events that the Mayor was unable to attend and required an Acting Mayor; and

-- information on upcoming events for which the Acting Mayor deems an update to Council appropriate.
+- all meetings attended as the Acting Mayor within the office and outside of the office with residents, businesses, developers, and organizations, including a brief description of the contents of the meetings; - correspondence to the Mayor's Office; - correspondence from the Mayor's Office; - · events that the Acting Mayor attended; and - information on upcoming events for which the Acting Mayor deems an update to Council appropriate.